nithinsivaku/opinion-mining/README.md

 # Installation Instructions

 ### Requirements
-  1. Python3, click [here](https://realpython.com/installing-python/) to install and setup in your machine
+  1. Python3, click [here](https://realpython.com/installing-python/) for instructions to install and setup in your machine
 ### Steps To Reproduce
   1. open the terminal
   2. clone this repository by ```https://github.com/nithinsivakumar/opinion-mining```